vidarsko/ComFiT/docs/ClassPhaseFieldCrystal.md

 # Class: Phase Field Crystal

-A crystal is a peridic arrangement of atoms, isnt it.

 In this class, we simulate a crystal using the phase-field crystal methodology.
 The phase-field crystal (PFC) model is a mesoscopic model that describes the dynamics of a crystal.
 The model is based on a free energy functional, which is minimized to find the equilibrium state of the system.